pfchenier/UltraLapse/README.md

 UltraLapse
 ==========

-UltraLapse is a HTML-Java tool for making long time lapses with GoPro HERO WiFi-Enabled cameras (HERO2 w/ WiFi BacPac, HERO3 White, Silver and Black).
+UltraLapse is a HTML-Java tool for making long time lapses using WiFi with GoPro HERO WiFi-Enabled cameras (HERO2 w/ WiFi BacPac, HERO3 White, Silver and Black).
-The files are located in the folder "files" index.html is the main file, the interbal controller, shutter.html is the redirected file that trigges the camera.
+The files are located in the folder "files" index.html is the main file, the interval controller, shutter.html is the redirected file that trigges the camera.
 Change the duration in seconds by your custom interval.
 INSTRUCTIONS
 ------------